-Advances in technology made this type of vessel possible in the 1950s and have evolved through continous improvement ever since.
+Advances in technology made this type of vessel possible in the 1950s and have evolved through continuous improvement ever since.
 They’re now probably the most common type of vessel today and come with many advantages.

 They can store large quantities of wine, they’re cheaper than oak, they’re very hygienic, and can be cleaned very easily.
 Their internal temperature can be controlled using thermostats, and don’t allow contact with oxygen which maintains freshness.
 This is especially important in aromatic varieties of wine such as Sauvignon Blanc, Riesling or Bacchus.

-Because stainless steel is a neutral material it doesn’t impart any flavours and for this reason it’s said that wines fermented and aged in them show the true aromatics and purity of the grape variety.
+Because stainless steel is a neutral material it doesn’t impart any flavours and for this reason, it’s said that wines fermented and aged in them show the true aromatics and purity of the grape variety.

 Concrete vats or tanks came before stainless steel but fell out of fashion in favour of the latter.
 In the last 10 years or so though they made a comeback due to some advantages that weren’t taken into account back then.

 Similarly to stainless steel, concrete is a neutral vessel and doesn’t add any flavours to the wine but the main difference lies in that it’s a porous material and allows oxygen to go through it.
 The porosity is similar to that of oak and this microoxygenation helps soften and mellow the wine in a similar way but without adding any extra flavours.

 These tanks are a cost-friendly option and are also easy to clean.
 At the same time, they’re eco-friendly as they don’t use any energy, unlike stainless steel vats which use thermostats to control their temperature.
 Concrete is a good material when it comes to absorbing heat and then dissipating it slowly across its surface.